Change Password

 Our experiments indicate that values of k in the range 5~20 are useful for small training datasets, while for large datasets the k can be as small as 2~5.
 (Mikolov et al.)

-A probabilistic distribution Pn is needed for selecting negative words.
+To select negative samples, a probability distribution Pn is required.
 The fundamental principle is to prioritize frequent words in the corpus.
-However, if the selection is solely based on word frequency, it can lead to an overrepresentation of high-frequency words and a neglect of low-frequency words.
-To address this imbalance, an empirical distribution is often used that involves raising the word frequency to the power of 34:
+However, using raw frequency can result in an overrepresentation of very common words, while underrepresenting less frequent ones.
+To address this, an empirical distribution is often used that involves raising the word frequency to the power of 34:

 where f(wi) is the frequency of the i-th word, the subscript n of P indicates the concept of noise, the distribution Pn is also called the noise distribution.

-In extreme cases where the corpus contains just two words, with frequencies of 0.9 and 0.1 respectively, utilizing the above formula would yield adjusted probabilities of 0.84 and 0.16.
-This adjustment goes some way in alleviating the inherent selection bias stemming from frequency differences.
+In extreme cases, consider a corpus containing only two words, with frequencies of 0.9 and 0.1 respectively.
+Applying the above formula results in adjusted probabilities of 0.84 and 0.16.
+This adjustment helps reduce the bias caused by large frequency disparities.

 Optimized Model Training